 Kylie thanks LifeCenter Donation and Family Advocate, Lori Van Slyke, for supporting her and helping walk her through the donation process.
-The comfort and care she received at the hospital has inspired Kylie to share her experience.
+The comfort and care she received at the hospital have inspired Kylie to share her experience.
 Knowing her husband lives on through others helps her maintain a closeness with him.

-“Mike is very much still here with the kids and I. We all feel him every day and always laugh about the good times, and sometimes cry when we feel sad.
+“Mike is very much still here with the kids and me.
+We all feel him every day and always laugh about the good times, and sometimes cry when we feel sad.
 We try to make the best out of this new life we were given by constantly talking about him and enjoying the good times we had.”

-This Father’s Day, although Mikhaill isnt here, Kylie and her kids will spend the day thinking of him.
+This Father’s Day, although Mikhaill isn’t here, Kylie and her kids will spend the day thinking of him.
 She hopes that there is another family out there celebrating with their dad because of his gift of life.

 Mikhaill, Kylie, Henley, and Maverick